Privacy notice

 We collect your personal information in several ways:

-• When you provide permission to other organisations to share it with us (including Facebook or Twitter).
+- When you provide permission to other organisations to share it with us (including social media sites).

 Children

-If you are under 18 please ensure you obtain your parent/guardian’s consent before sending any personal information to our website or to Awards for Young Musicians.
+If you are under 18 please ensure you obtain your parent's/guardian's consent before sending any personal information to our website or to Young Sounds UK.
 As a parent or guardian, we encourage you to be aware of the activities in which your children are participating, both offline and online.
 If your children voluntarily disclose information, this may encourage unsolicited messages.
 We suggest that you discourage your child from providing any information without your consent.

-AYM does not directly request personal information from those under the age of 18.
-Applications made to our Awards Programme are done so by the parent/guardian of the young musician or by a representative of a school/youth organisation with whom the young person is involved, with the permission of the young person’s parent/guardian.
+Young Sounds does not request personal information from those under the age of 18 without the consent of a suitable supporting adult.
+Applications made to our Awards programme are signed by a responsible adult who agrees to Young Sounds UK's Privacy Policy.
+In most cases this is the parent/guardian of the young musician but can be a representative of a school/youth organisation with whom the young person is involved.

 Where is your information held?

-All the personal information we hold is processed within the European Economic Area (EEA).
-However for the purposes of IT hosting and maintenance your information may be situated outside the EEA.
-This is done in accordance with guidance issued by the Information Commissioner’s Office.
-AYM uses various cloud-based platforms, some of which have operations outside the European Economic Area (EEA).
-AYM has undertaken a review of each platform’s approach to data protection and privacy and are satisfied that they have adequate protections in place protect personal data.
+All the personal information we hold is processed within the UK.
+However for the purposes of IT hosting and maintenance your information may be situated outside the UK and the European Economic Area (EEA).
+This is done in accordance with guidance issued by the Information Commissioner's Office.
+Young Sounds UK uses various cloud-based platforms, some of which have operations outside the EEA.
+Young Sounds has undertaken a review of each platform's approach to data protection and privacy and are satisfied that they have adequate protections in place to protect personal data.

-• FluidReview by Survey Monkey: for the management of applications made to our annual Awards programme.
-You can download Survey Monkey’s publication ‘Survey Monkey and GDPR’ here.
+- Survey Monkey Apply: for the management of applications made to our Thrive programme.
+You can download Survey Monkey's publication 'Survey Monkey and GDPR' here.

-• Wufoo forms: for event bookings and data collection related to events and activities.
-You can read about Wufoo’s commitment to GDPR here
+- Wufoo forms: for event bookings, surveys and data collection related to events and activities.
+You can read about Wufoo's commitment to GDPR here.

-• Google Drive (Google Cloud): for secure cloud storage of documents.
-You can read about Google’s commitment to GDPR here.
+- Office 365: for secure cloud storage of documents.
+You can read about Microsoft's commitment to GDPR here.

 3. Legitimate interests